37chandler/tm-pattern-assignment/README.md

   * Number of unique tokens
   * Average token length
   * lexical diversity
-  * The top 10 tokens
+  * The 10 most common tokens as a Counter object

 ## Optional Work